MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 ```

 > [!NOTE]
 > Some unhandled exceptions detected by the App Center SDK will appear as errors in the App Center UI.
-This is because Unity catches unhandled exceptions by default, meaning the app doesn't exit and therefore isn't considered a crash.
+This is because Unity catches unhandled exceptions by default, meaning the app doesn't exit and isn't considered a crash.

 ### Add attachments to an unhandled exception report